-The working program of the discipline was discussed at the meeting of the Department of fundamental and clinical medicine.
+The working program of the discipline was discussed at the meeting of the Department of clinical medicine.
+Protocol No. 1, 17 of September 2018The working program of the discipline was discussed at the meeting of the Department of fundamental and clinical medicine.
 Protocol No. 8, 09 of July 2019